tomstafford/psy6422/docs/007-coding.md

 You can call this function now.
 If you close R you'll need to define the function again by running the above code again (other functions are inbuilt, like `mean` and are loaded at startup, or when you use the `library` command to load a set of functions).

+Now, when we call the function, we pass actual values.

 ```r
 print(myfunctionname(3))